 Brushing doesn’t only help with dog shedding, but it also regulates blood vessels.
 By brushing your dog’s hair, you keep it healthy by spreading its natural oils evenly.

 VCA Animal Hospital stated that all pets benefit from brushing.
 They added that dogs with long curly fur need regular brushing to avoid nasty tangles and mats.
 Yet, short-haired dogs require fewer brushes.

 Moreover, Dog Time also expressed that the ideal hair bushing for long-haired dogs like Tibetan Terriers is once or twice a week.
 Whereas, Smooth-coated dogs like Labrador Retrievers need brushing every two weeks.

 Once you brush your dog’s hair, ensure you can dispose of the loose fur and dander properly.
 For those wondering how to get rid of dog hair, our favorite way is to use a vacuum cleaner with a pet hair attachment or a lint roller designed for pet hair.
 You can also use a grooming tool that collects the hair in a removable compartment.
 Properly disposing of loose hair is essential to keep your home clean and free from allergens.

 According to the Animal Humane Society, a bath should be given every two to four months to stop dogs from shedding hair.
 They added that frequent bathing could cause skin drying and irritation.

-The coat type also plays an important factor in bathing.
+The coat type also plays an essential factor in bathing.
 For instance, drop-coated dogs like Lhasa Apso require more baths since they get oil build-ups.
 Hairless dog breeds, too, such as the Chinese Crested Dog, need a bath once a week since they’re prone to blackheads.

 Give the Right Food